hcp4715/hcp4715/content/en/post/2019-04-29-how-to-install-and-use-hddm.md

   - python
 ---

+**Feburary 14, 2021 update: Please note that this blog post was outdated because of the updates of Anaconda/miniconda.**

 August 2020 update: I've created a [HDDM docker image](https://hub.docker.com/r/hcp4715/hddm), which can be easily installed and used after installing [docker](https://www.docker.com/).

 HDDM is a python package for drift diffusion model (DDM, see http://ski.clps.brown.edu/hddm_docs/).
 I used it to decompose the reaction time and accuracy data in my recent manuscript: <a rel="noreferrer noopener" aria-label="Good Me Bad Me: Does Valence Influence Self-Prioritization During Perceptual Decision-Making (opens in a new tab)" href="https://psyarxiv.com/9fczh" target="_blank">Good Me Bad Me: Does Valence Influence Self-Prioritization During Perceptual Decision-Making</a>.